ScottyMacCVC/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
-**- 1 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
+- 1 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 _Vehicle_weight, spoiler, and AWS_ provide a non-random amount of variance.
 The random variance was shown in _ground_clearance and vehicle_length_.
-**- 2 - Is the slope of the linear model considered to be zero?
-Why or why not?**
+- 2 - Is the slope of the linear model considered to be zero?
+Why or why not?
 The p-value is 5.35e-11.
 Anything less than zero implies there is a slope.
 Therefore, the slope is not equal to zero.
-**- 3 - Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?**
+- 3 - Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?
 The R-Squared values will help us identify the level of certainty.
 We see the value of the Multiple R-squared is 0.7149.
 We will convert this into a percentage to find a 71.49% chance our prediction will be accurate for this linear regression model.

 ![Deliverable 1-Linear Regression](https://github.com/ScottyMacCVC/MechaCar_Statistical_Analysis/blob/main/Images/01-Linear%20Regression%20to%20Predict%20MPG.JPG)